osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 4. Cannot contain forward slash ("/")
 5. Can contain a maximum of 100 characters

-### Stream views mapping
+## Stream views mapping

 SDS automatically maps properties from the source to the target type when it is straightforward.
 For example:
  - The properties are in the same position
  - The properties are of the same data type
  - The properties are of the same name

-When SDS is unable to determine how to map a property in the source type, the property is removed.
+When SDS is unable to determine how to map a property of the source type, the property is removed.
-If a property in the target type cannot map to the source property, SDS adds a property that is configured with a default value.
+If a property of the target type cannot map to the source property, SDS adds a property that is configured with a default value.
 To map a property that is beyond the ability of SDS to map on its own, you should define an [SdsStreamViewProperty](#sdsstreamviewproperty) and add it to the SdsStreamView’s properties collection.
 SDS largely supports mapping within the same data type.